jzhangtx/KthLargestElementFromDataStream/README.md

 Kth Largest Element From Data Stream

+(This can be implemented with std::priority_queue or std::heap which std::greater passed in as a parameter when initializing them.
+That is easier but not as fun)

 Given an incoming stream of data, you need to find the kth largest element at each step.